it176131/it176131.github.io/_posts/2024-12-22-pydantic-xml.md

 Accessing my blog's RSS feed is as simple as adding _/feed.xml_ to the end of its URL.
 Check it out here 👉 [https://it176131.github.io/feed.xml](https://it176131.github.io/feed.xml).
 > Why _.xml_ and not _.rss_?
-> Well, it turns out that RSS is an extension of XML so in theory we could use either extension.
+> It turns out that RSS is an extension of XML so in theory we could use either extension.
 > However, _.rss_ doesn't work on the URL, so _.xml_ it is.

 # `pydantic-xml`